CancerDataAggregator/CDA-HelpDesk/docs/source/usage.rst

  Total Row Count: 275
  More pages: False

 As you can see, this is achieved by utilizing ``From`` operator.
 The ``From`` operator allows us to create queries from results of other queries.
-This is particularly useful when working with conditions that involve a single field which can take multiple different values for different items in a list that is being part of, e.g. we need ``ResearchSubject.identifier.system`` to be both “PDC” and “GDC” for a single patient.
+This is particularly useful when working with conditions that involve a single field which can take multiple different values for different items in a list that is being part of, e.g. we need ``ResearchSubject.identifier.system`` to be both “PDC” and “GDC” for a single Subject.
 In such cases, ``And`` operator can’t help because it will return those entries where the field takes both values, which is zero entries.

 .. code-block:: python